 - Provides text-to-speech functionality for all readings

 - Provides a library of images and videos along with text resources for multimodal learning opportunities

-In academic years 2018-2019 and 2019-2020, Summit Learning will provide free access to Britannica School to teachers and students at all grade levels using the Summit Learning Platform, regardless of whether the school has a subscription.
+Since academic years 2018-2019, Summit Learning has provided free access to Britannica School to teachers and students at all grade levels using the Summit Learning platform, regardless of whether the school has a subscription.

-The Summit Curriculum team has added Britannica School resources to the Summit Base curriculum, aligned to projects and focus areas.
-If schools are using the most updated copy of the Base Curriculum, they will see Britannica School links throughout the curriculum.
+The Summit Curriculum team has added Britannica School resources to the Summit Base Curriculum, aligned to projects and Focus Areas.
+If schools use the most updated copy of the Base Curriculum, they will see Britannica School links throughout the curriculum.

-Under the partnership, Summit teachers may also add additional Britannica School resources to their curricula for projects or focus areas.
+Under the partnership, Summit teachers may add additional Britannica School resources to their curricula for projects or Focus Areas.
 Note that Summit teachers in schools without a Britannica School subscription must enter Britannica School through the Summit platform to have access to the library of resources.

 How Can Teachers Add their Own Britannica School Resources?